Linear-Time Demonstration Selection for In-Context Learning via Gradient Estimation: Experiments

 Second, we report the memory cost of \acronymre{}, corresponding to the results in Table~\ref{tab_main_result}.
 For SST-2, CR, and Coin Flip, the memory cost is $11$ GB.
 For Poem Sentiment, Edge Existence, and Modular Addition, the memory cost is $13$ GB.

-Finally, compared with top-$k$ and random-$k$ for $k$ up to $150$, we find that our approach matches top-$k$ when $k = 150$ ($9000$ tokens) with $10$ in-context examples ($600$ tokens).
+Finally, compared with top-$k$ and random-$k$ for $k$ up to $150$, we find that our approach matches top-$k$ selection when $k = 150$ ($9000$ tokens) with $10$ in-context examples ($600$ tokens).
 See illustration in Figure~\ref{fig_sample_efficiency}.
-In this setting, our approach requires only $13$ GB of GPU memory, whereas top-$k$ and random-$k$ use $47$ GB to achieve similar performance, all tested on DeepSeek-7B.
+In this setting, our approach requires only $13$ GB of GPU memory, whereas top-$k$ and random-$k$ selection use $47$ GB to achieve similar performance, all of which are tested on the DeepSeek-7B model.
 Our method also performs well on other models, such as Llama-8B and Qwen-7B.
 On the three reasoning tasks, \acronymre{} outperforms the most competitive baseline by $22\%$ on average, while using $49\%$ less computation.

 Lastly, we note that \estimation{} can adapt to any ensemble method in principle.
 For example, we can extend our approach to accelerate BRIDGE~\cite{wan2025from}, resulting in comparable performance while reducing the number of GPU hours by $80\%$.